aecyia/Sakura/README.md

 + Player Profile and Wall
 + Time Almanac
 + World Adventures Journal
-+ Some Icons such as Map Tags
++ Some icons such as Map Tags
 + Many many more

 ## ♡